ChiWang/DmpSW/README.md

             whole detector: no;
             sub-detector:   Psd, Stk, Bgo, Nud, Header

-4.  file name

-    4.1  for code
-    * header file: .hh      // in a directory "include", even only one header file
-    * source file: .cc      // in a directory "src", include main function

-    4.2  input files of command batch mode name as the command with the suffix "Input.infor" and change the first "D" as uppercase letter DmpRecL0Input.infor         // execute "dmpRecL0" will use DmpRecL0Input.infor defaultly DmpRecL0Input_XXXX.infor    // execute "dmpRecL0 DmpRecL0Input_XXX.infor"

-    4.3  FileName.scons is a compilation file which will be used by build tool "SCons".
-        Two kinds layout:
-        *   a CMD for certain sub-detector FileName.scons in /path/CMDNamedDir/
-        *   a CMD for whole detector
-            FileName.scons at the same directory as /path/CMDNamedDir/

-    4.4  Readme.md
-        Except directores include, Scons, src, there is a file named Reade.md(or README.md) in all directories to explain:
-        *   Structure
-        *   Usage
-        *   Relation of other modules
-        *   Debug method
-        *   Bug report
-        *   Others
-    4.5  Name.cnct
-        dectector <-> FEE, connection information

-5.  command (dmpATM{Level}{Detector})
+4.  command (dmpATM{Level}{Detector})

         * dmp
             Prefix of command
         * ATM
             Abbreviation of Top-1 Module as mentioned above
         * {Level}
             only one command in a module:   no Level level from 0 to N
         * {Detector}
             for whole detector:     no Detector
             for sub-detector:       Psd, Stk, Bgo, Nud

-6.  command named source files (CMDNamed.cc, all uppercase letter of first "D")
+5.  file name

+    5.1  Readme.md

+        Except directores include, src, there is a file named Reade.md(or README.md) in all directories.
+        *   Structure
+        *   Usage
+        *   Relation of other modules
+        *   Debug method
+        *   Bug report
+        *   Others

+    5.2  for code

-        The main function for create a command in /path/src/CMDNamed.cc
+        header file:    *.hh      // in a directory "include", even only one header file source file:    *.cc      // in a directory "src", include main function The main function for create a command in /path/src/CMDNamed.cc

+    5.3  FileName.scons

+        compilation file which will be used by build tool "SCons".
+Two kinds layout:

+        * a CMD for certain sub-detector FileName.scons in /path/CMDNamedDir/
+        * a CMD for whole detector
+            FileName.scons at the same directory as /path/CMDNamedDir/

+    5.4  file as command argument

+        name as the command with the suffix "Input.infor" and change the first "D" as uppercase letter DmpRecL0Input.infor         // execute "dmpRecL0" will use DmpRecL0Input.infor defaultly DmpRecL0Input_XXXX.infor    // execute "dmpRecL0 DmpRecL0Input_XXX.infor"

+    5.5  FileName.cnct

+        dectector <-> FEE, connection information.
+Those files end with ".cnct"